Wenfei-Xian/TIPP/README.md

   -h: Show this help message.
   -d: Chloroplast database (required).
   -f: HiFi reads (required).
-  -g: Chloroplast or Mitochondrion (default: Chloroplast).
+  -g: chloroplast or both (default: both).
-  -t: Threads for Minimap2, Flye, KMC3 and readskmercount.
+  -t: Threads for Minimap2, Flye, KMC3, Diamond and readskmercount.
-  -n: Number of reads in each downsample, if the read length is short (<=15kb) or the genome size is extremely large, please increase this value (default: 2000).
+  -n: Number of reads in each downsample, if the read length is short (<=15kb) or the genome size is extremely large, please increase this value (default: 2000 for chlo; mito will be 2*n).
   -r: Number of random downsamplings (default: 5).
   -m: Sequencing platform - either 'pacbio' or 'ont'.
 Only Q20 reads are accepted (default: pacbio).
   -i: Assume the presence of the inverted repeats (default: 1).
   -c: Maximum number of candidate reads used (default: 60000).
-  -p: The proportion of total number of M in cigar / the length of reads, greater than this value is considered a match (default: 0.3).
+  -p: The proportion of total number of M in cigar / the length of reads, greater than this value is considered a match (default: 0.05, mito will be 2*p).
+  -v: version.

 ```
 ### TIPP_telomere